 We are a network business whose strength and success relies upon sharing information, ideas and networks in a targeted and value-driven.
 This underlines our legitimate interest of sharing targeted information with our network, where appropriate for GDPR purposes.

 It's also in our legitimate interest to send you market updates, promotional materials and event invitations.
 We may also disclose some elements of your personal data to third parties, as detailed in the section 'Who are we sharing your data with'.

 To help manage our business and deliver services, we may share your personal data with third-party service providers such as IT suppliers, document management providers and others.
 We require all our third-party providers to respect the confidentiality and security of personal data.
 We may be under legal or regulatory obligations to share your personal data with courts, regulators and law enforcement bodies.

 We may disclose some elements of your personal data to third parties under legitimate interests.
-This will only include name, company, job title.
+This will only include name, company, job title and email.

 We may also disclose to third parties aggregated or other information that does not identify you individually, such as how many users viewed a particular product or web page, to conduct website analytics or to serve you targeted advertising.

 Transfers to service providers and other third parties will always be protected by contractual commitments and further assurances, where appropriate.